aws-samples/sample-s3-rollback-tool/README.md

             - On day 29, the situation can still be recovered: Disable the lifecycle rule, collect an updated inventory, use it to roll back to day 0, and only run the scenario 2 job.
 This will delete all delete markers created by the lifecycle rule.
 It will also delete any delete markers placed for any other reason between day 0 and day 29, so you may wish to edit the scenario 2 manifest prior to running the job.
         - If you would like this tool to create an additional manifest of all current-version delete markers, please upvote the relevent issue.
 9. Does this work with S3 Replication?
     - Yes.
 If you have used S3 Replication to make a copy of your data in another bucket, you could use this tool to revert either the source or destination bucket.
-        - Note that that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).
+Note that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).
+    1. If you want to roll back both source and destination buckets:
+        1. Ensure replication of delete markers is enabled in your replication rule.
+        2. Roll back the source bucket to tD, running all Batch Operations jobs.
+The operations carried out by the Scenario 1 and 3 jobs will be replicated.
+        3. Roll back the destination bucket to tD, running only the Scenario 2 job, as these operations will *not* have been replicated.
+    2. If you only want to roll back the destination (if, for example, you are failing over to using the destination bucket):
+        1. [Disable the replication rule](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-add-config.html#replication-config-min-rule-config) to prevent further replication from source to destination.
+        2. Using an inventory from after this, roll back the destination bucket to tD.

 ## Charges